Blocking (statistics): Blocking used for nuisance factors that can be controlled

 In the statistical theory of the design of experiments, blocking is the arranging of experimental units in groups (blocks) that are similar to one another.
 Typically, a blocking factor is a source of variability that is not of primary interest to the experimenter.
-An example of a blocking factor might be the sex of a patient; by blocking on sex, this source of variability is controlled for, thus leading to greater accuracy.

-When studying Probability Theory the blocks method consists of splitting a sample into blocks (groups) separated by smaller subblocks so that the blocks can be considered almost independent.
+When studying probability theory the blocks method consists of splitting a sample into blocks (groups) separated by smaller subblocks so that the blocks can be considered almost independent.
 The blocks method helps proving limit theorems in the case of dependent random variables.

 The blocks method was introduced by S. Bernstein:

 The method was successfully applied in the theory of sums of dependent random variables and in extreme value theory.